 Explain that these must be memorized/recognized as a whole; they are not broken down into sounds.

 - Practice the word: 'the' and 'The' with a capital letter. - Practice the word: 'a' and 'A' with a capital letter.

-Practice blending the Sight Words with the 'New 'R' Controlled Vowel:
+Practice blending the Sight Words with the 'r' controlled letter combination: